A camera full of memories, no idea what to do with them

 That was when I knew this was worth pursuing.

-The core idea never changed: you describe the video you want and you get it back finished.
+You describe the video you want and you get it back finished.
 No timeline.
 No editing skills.
 Just results.

-Who it's for
+Who VideoVenture is for

 I built VideoVenture for the person I was on that Saturday.
-Someone with great raw material and a clear vision but no desire to spend weeks learning professional editing software just to make a two-minute video.
+Someone with great raw material and a clear vision, but no desire to spend weeks learning professional editing software just to make a two-minute video.

-Maybe that's you with your vacation footage.
 Maybe you're a small business owner who needs product videos but can't afford a production team.
-Maybe you're a creator who has ideas faster than you can edit.
+Maybe you're a creator who has ideas faster than you can edit them.

 The creative vision should be the hard part, not the tool.